ysbaddaden/sync/README.md

 Experimental: in progress work to flesh out sync primitives that we may want to have in Crystal's stdlib at some point.

+The implementations follow basic and naive algorithms.
+They're far from being optimized and efficient.

 ## Primitives

 - `Sync::Safe` (annotation) to mark types as (a)sync safe
 - `Sync::Mutex` to protect critical sections using mutual exclusion
-- `Sync::RWLock` to protect critical sections using shared access & mutual exclusion
+- `Sync::RWLock` to protect critical sections using shared access and mutual exclusion
 - `Sync::Exclusive(T)` to protect a value `T` using mutual exclusion
+- `Sync::Shared(T)` to protect a value `T` using a mix of shared access and mutual exclusion

 ### TODO

 - `Sync::ConditionVariable`
-- `Sync::Shared(T)`
 - `Sync::Future(T)`
 - `Sync::Once`